celo-org/build-with-celo-hackathon/rooted-club/README.md

 #### What we already have done
 - In a partnership with local educational institutes Diogo Jorge has been teaching how to plan, build and manage agroforest systems to many goups of aprentices.
-- Partnership with many land owners, eco-vilages, agroforest builders, mentors and apprentices all over a Brasil.
+- Partnership with many land owners, eco-vilages, agroforest builders, mentors and apprentices all over Brasil.
-- Recently created a first test smart contract to mint NFT´s on Celo test network(Alfajores).
 - Created the first NFT colection on Celo Test Network - Alfajores - (#1 NFT SAF - MONTE VERDE)
 *** AgroforestNFT Contract Address: 0x7ac3a237FeE175a165CE79f336F30d1cB73CD82e
 -